nanoframework/nanoframework.github.io/content/stm32/flash-cube-programmer.md

 1. Perform a "full chip erase" to clear the flash.
     >![Full chip erase](../../images/stm32/stm32-cube-programmer-full-chip-erase.jpg)

-NOTE: If `.dfu` files were previously used for flashing, they are no longer supported using the STM32 Cube Programmer utility. `.hex` files can be used instead as outlined below.
+NOTE: If `.dfu` files were previously used for flashing, they are no longer supported using the STM32 Cube Programmer utility. `.hex` files can now be used instead (like all others) as outlined below.

 1. Load the `nanoBooter.hex` file from the package by clicking the "Browse" button.
 Make sure you tick the "Run after programming" and "Skip flash erase before programming" check boxes and hit "Start Program..." button.
 After the upload completes, the MCU is reset and the nanoBooter image runs.
 You can check the success of the operation watching for a slow blink pattern on the LED.
 Congratulations, you now have a board running nanoFramework's booter!
     >![STM32CubeProgrammer load nanobooter](../../images/stm32/stm32-cube-programmer-load-nanobooter.png)